corda/corda-docs-portal/content/en/platform/corda/5.1/_index.md

 ### The Evolution of Corda

 R3 began the creation of Corda to deliver the above capabilities, creating the first privately permissioned DLT/Blockchain platform, with version 1 released in 2017.
-Today, Next-Gen Corda (Corda 5) represents the next step for the platform, evolving the underlying technology to better meet the needs of our customers running Corda in production.
+Today, Corda (Corda 5) represents the next step for the platform, evolving the underlying technology to better meet the needs of our customers running Corda in production.
 This evolution focuses on scaling, throughput, and availability, whilst retaining its position as a market-leading DLT solution.

 ## Learn More